jule64/TripleDraw/README.md

 ### Run a simulation

 To run the example we used earlier simply type:
-`tripledraw -s ‘’ -d 0 -t J`
+`tripledraw -s '' -d 0 -t J`

-For more examples and help type `tripledraw --help`
+For more examples and help type:
+`tripledraw --help`

 ## Uninstall